BWXT Nuclear Energy Canada Inc. – Toronto

 Licensee: BWXT Nuclear Energy Canada Inc. Status: Operating

 Licensing documentation: Request a copy of BWXT's Toronto nuclear fuel fabrication facility licence and licence condition handbook by email

 BWXT manufactures nuclear fuel bundles for Canada's nuclear power plants from uranium dioxide (UO2) powder.
-It operates two Ontario sites under one CNSC licence: one site in Toronto and one in Peterborough.
-The Toronto facility produces natural uranium dioxide (UO2) pellets from uranium powder.
-The Peterborough facility receives the pellets and loads them into tubes that are sealed and assembled into fuel bundles.
+It operates two Ontario sites under two separate CNSC licences: one site in Toronto and one in Peterborough.
+The Toronto facility produces natural UO2 pellets from uranium powder.
+For more information about the facility, see BWXT's website.

 Focus on safety and the environment